zay65/zay65/README.md

-<h2> Hello there!
-I'm Zayvion K. Smith, an IT Professional with over 2 years of homelab and related tech support knowledge (school-based IT work, certifications, strong customer service experience and technical aptitude from the health, logistics, & aerospace industry) handling hardware and software issues.
+<h2> <h2> Hello there!
+I'm Zayvion K. Smith, an IT Professional with over 2 years of homelab related tech support knowledge, aptitude, (school-based IT work & certifications) & customer service experience from the health, logistics, & aerospace industry handling hardware and software issues.</h2>

-  I strive to provide quality assurance, maintain client uptime & satisfaction, and mitigate downtime in a Service Desk / IT Support role.</h2>

 <h3>👨‍💻 IT Projects:</h3>